Just bloom

 💧 That nourishment would arrive.

-And in doing so, this little plant gave me a genuine moment of joy.
+And I also thought: this little plant gave me a real moment of joy.

 Simply by being.